f500/ansible-project_deploy/README.md

 Deploy a project with Ansible

+### Changelog 2.1.0
+- added option to copy Composer, NPM and Bower folders from previous release

 ### Changelog 2.0.0  BC BREAK.
 Set your galaxy version to v1.0.0 for the old deploy module.
 - remove the deploy module (it has been added to a separate module in f500.project_deploy_module)
 - module renamed to deploy_helper